Tips & Clicks for Super Frugal Shopping by Applying Coupon Codes @ Amazon.com

-Once applied, the percentage off deal, or flat dollar amount off deal, or free shipping deal, or whatever bargain the code corresponds to usually will instantly show up in your shopping cart total before you complete your transaction.
+Once applied, the percentage off deal, or flat dollar amount off deal, or free shipping deal, or whatever bargain the code corresponds to will usually instantly show up in your shopping cart total before you complete your transaction.

 Tip: Always confirm the deal was applied to your total before you complete payment on your online order at Amazon or any other retailer.

-Since you have arrived to this Amazon coupon code guide, consider yourself now amonst those rare, savvy, and frugal folks who know where to regularly find these special promocodes for saving money instantly on practically anything that can be bought online or off.
+Since you have arrived at this Amazon coupon code guide, consider yourself now amonst those rare, savvy, and frugal folks who know where to regularly find these special promocodes for saving money instantly on practically anything that can be bought online or off.

 Amazon Phone / Fax Numbers:

 Phone: 1-800-201-7575 OR + 1-206-2661000 OR

 Phone System Hack to Speak With a Human at Amazon:

-Dial 1-800-201-7575 & don't say or press anything to get an operator
+Dial 1-800-201-7575 & do not say or press anything to get an operator

 Email / Snail-Mail Address for Amazon:

-Share Your Amazon Coupon Codes, Shopping Tips, and Deal Discoveries...Following is a new interactive feature to Frugalicity.com which will enable you to add your own pages to this website.
+Following is a new interactive feature to Frugalicity.com which will enable you to add your own pages to this website.